Polish Space Agency

-The Polish Space Agency (POLSA; Polish: Polska Agencja Kosmiczna, PAK) is the space agency of Poland, administered by the Ministry of Development, Labour and Technology.
+The Polish Space Agency (POLSA; Polish: Polska Agencja Kosmiczna, PAK) is the space agency of Poland, administered by the Ministry of Economic Development and Technology.
 It is a member of the European Space Agency.
 The agency is focused on developing satellite networks and space technologies in Poland.
-It was established on 26 September 2014, and its headquarters are located in Gdańsk, Poland.
+It was established on 26 September 2014, and its headquarters are located in Gdańsk.